 For information regarding Messrs.
-Falcone, Asali and Maura, see "Board of Directors" above.
+Falcone, Asali and Maura see "Proposal 1 - Election of Directors" above.

 Thomas A. Williams, age 53, has been the Executive Vice President and Chief Financial Officer of HGI since March 2012.
-Mr. Williams also serves as the Executive Vice President and Chief Financial Officer of Zap.Com, a position he has held since March 2012.
-Mr. Williams served as President and Chief Executive Officer of RDA Holding Co. ("RDA Holding") and its subsidiary Reader's Digest Association, Inc. ("Reader's Digest") from April 2011 until September 2011.
-He was also a member of RDA Holding's board of directors and its executive committee from May 2011 until September 2011.
-Previously, Mr. Williams had served as RDA Holding's and Reader's Digest's Chief Financial Officer since February 2009.
-Before joining RDA Holding and Reader's Digest, Mr. Williams served as Executive Vice President and Chief Financial Officer for Affinion Group Holdings, Inc. from January 2007 until February 2009.
-Previously, Mr. Williams spent more than 21 years with AT&T, Inc., where he held a progression of senior financial and officer positions including Chief Financial Officer of AT&T Networks.
+Mr. Williams also serves as the Executive Vice President and Chief Financial Officer of Zap.Com, since March 2012.
+Mr. Williams is also a director of Front Street Re Ltd. (Cayman Islands), a subsidiary of HGI since August 2012.
+Prior to joining HGI, Mr. Williams was President, Chief Executive Officer and a director of RDA Holding Co. and its subsidiary Reader's Digest Association, Inc. (together, "RDA") from April 2011 until September 2011.
+Previously, Mr. Williams was RDA's Chief Financial Officer from February 2009 until April 2011 where his primary focus was on developing business restructuring plans for the company.
+RDA later filed for bankruptcy protection in February 2013.
+Prior to joining RDA, Mr. Williams served as Executive Vice President and Chief Financial Officer for Affinion Group Holdings, Inc., a portfolio company of Apollo Management, L.P., from January 2007 until February 2009 where his primary focus was on growing enterprise value, finance, accounting, treasury, tax, investor relations and SOX compliance.
+Previously, Mr. Williams spent more than 21 years with AT&T, Inc., where he held a progression of senior financial Officer, AT&T Laboratories; and AT&T Chief Process Officer.
+Mr. Williams started at AT&T with Bell Laboratories in June 1985.
+Prior to his tenure at AT&T, Mr. Williams was International Controller of McLean Industries Inc. from 1984 to 1985, Industry Analyst of Interpool Ltd. from 1982 to 1984 and Commodity Trading Associate with Bache Halsey Stuart Shields, Inc. from 1981 to 1982.
+Mr. Williams received a BA in Economics from the University of South Florida.
 None of the companies Mr. Williams worked with before joining HGI is an affiliate of HGI.

 Michael Sena, age 39, has been the Vice President and Chief Accounting Officer of HGI since November 2012.
 Mr. Sena is also the Vice President and Chief Accounting Officer of Zap.Com.
-From January 2009 until November 2012, Mr. Sena held various accounting and financial reporting positions with the Reader's Digest Association, last serving as Vice President and North American Controller.
-Before joining the Reader's Digest Association, Mr. Sena served as Director of Reporting and Business Processes for Barr Pharmaceuticals from July 2007 until January 2009.
+From January 2009 until November 2012, Mr. Sena held various accounting and financial reporting positions with the Reader's Digest Association, Inc., last serving as Vice President and North American Controller.
+Before joining the Reader's Digest Association, Inc., Mr. Sena served as Director of Reporting and Business Processes for Barr Pharmaceuticals from July 2007 until January 2009.
 Prior to that Mr. Sena held various positions with PricewaterhouseCoopers.
 Mr. Sena is a Certified Public Accountant and holds a B.S. in Accounting from Syracuse University.
 None of the companies Mr. Sena worked with before joining HGI is an affiliate of HGI.